 5. Cafe Crema Ground Puerto Rican Coffee

 Another ground option is Café Crema’s Puerto Rican Coffee, which comes very finely ground in 14-ounce bags.
-This cost-effective coffee is medium roast with a smooth and creamy flavor.
+This cost-effective coffee is a medium roast with a smooth and creamy flavor.

 Not single-origin, this coffee is a blend of a variety of Puerto Rican beans.
 Its taste is chocolatey and strong, though it can tend toward burnt and bitter flavors.
 It is not particularly aromatic and may arrive less than perfectly fresh.